The following tribute on Teacher Appreciation Week to an RFH teacher who has passed, Bob Berberich, was originally published in 2015.

 They’re the teachers who taught us how to communicate effectively, appreciate the English language and even motivate certain writers (ahem) to write — English teachers.

-How did he constructively motivate?
-I know, I know, it’s a bit wordy.
-Well, one of the finer moments in his class was when we were asked to write an argumentative essay on the benefits versus detriments of natural gas — choosing a side and effectively convincing the reader of one or the other.
+We were asked to write an argumentative essay on the benefits versus detriments of natural gas — choosing a side and effectively convincing the reader of one or the other.

 One student wrote all about natural gas, alright.
 He wrote about, well, farting.
 There’s just no other way to say it.
 And why not?
 Berberich loved it.
 Why?
 Because it was well-written and funny, to boot.
 All fun aside, it accomplished the argumentative format goal.

 He used it as an example of a very effective argumentative, yet creative, essay.
+He had vision.
+The student’s essay had vision.
+Let’s say it made some creative noise for a “pass.”

 We also debated many of the classics, from poems to novels and even movies.
 In his classroom, in fact, was where I first saw Casablanca.